OctopusDeploy/blog/blog/2018-03/github-feed/index.md

 ![GitHub Release](github_release.png)

 ### Creating a Release
-Since we don't currently support Automatic Release Creation from external feeds (watch this space), Octopus doesn't know we just pushed this new tag until we create a new release (I'll cover using GitHub WebHooks + Azure Functions to trigger deployments in a future post).
+Since we don't currently support Automatic Release Creation from external feeds (watch this space), Octopus doesn't know we just pushed this new tag until we create a new release.

 ![Octopus Release](octopus_release.png)